 Craven directed A Nightmare on Elm Street on an estimated budget of $1.8 million.
 An instant commercial success, the film’s United States box office gross was $25.5 million.
 It spawned a franchise consisting of a line of sequels, a television series, a crossover with Friday the 13th, beyond various other works of imitation, a poorly received remake was released in 2010.

-An unknown person is seen in a dark boiler room creating a glove with razor-sharp knives imbedded in the fingers.
+An unknown person is seen in a dark boiler room creating a glove with razor-sharp knives embedded in the fingers.

 The next day, Nancy Thompson (Heather Langenkamp) recalls a nursery rhyme from Tina’s description when they meet up with Nancy’s boyfriend, Glen Lantz (Johnny Depp).
 Tina’s boyfriend Rod Lane (Nick Corri) shows up as well.
 All of them avoid the topic of the nightmare though Tina is visibly disturbed…